jqhoogland/rationalia-starter/LW/Sequences/Takeoff & Takeover (Sequence).md

 - [[Against GDP as a metric for timelines and takeoff speeds]]
 - [[The date of AI Takeover is not the day the AI takes over]]
 - [[Some AI research areas and their relevance to existential safety]]

+---

+# Homogeneity
+Do we expect a **homogeneous takeoff** (one or more powerful AIs with similar alignment)?
+Or **inhomogeneous takeoff** (multiplie powerful AIs with different alignments)?

+[Evan Hubinger](https://www.youtube.com/watch?v=uQN0wqzy164) argues in favor of a homogeneous takeoff because:
+- Training is so much more expensive than deployment